 What are hip openers?

-So what exactly are hip openers and what do they mean to you?
-I mean, what does practising yoga really mean to you?
-Do you see it as a great way to workout?
+In my 200 hours Yoga teacher training in India, Gokarna, with Shree Hari Yoga I learned so much about my favourite practice, the hip openers.
+Now I want to share it.
+But what exactly are hip openers and what do they mean to you?
+I mean, what does practicing yoga really mean to you?
+Do you see it as a great way to work out?
 Or do you like it because it helps slow your mind?
-Do you practise for flexibility?
+Do you practice for flexibility?
 Maybe it just makes you feel good without really knowing why?

 Hip openers are special because not only do they help us physically open our hips, but they are also excellent for releasing old trapped emotions, memories and pain.
-So when practising these poses it is fantastic to set an intention to let go of something that is no-longer serving you.
+So when practicing these poses it is fantastic to set an intention to let go of something that is no longer serving you.
 This can be anything from a painful memory, a destructive habit, a negative thought of yourself, a label or even a person.
-You can make “letting go” part of your meditation before and after your yoga practice and really optimise all the benefits from your time on the mat.
+You can make the “letting go” part of your meditation before and after your yoga practice and really optimise all the benefits from your time on the mat.

 Because, here’s the thing, yoga is NOT about perfect asanas and flexibility.
 It’s about the unity of your mind, body and soul and the universal consciousness.
-It’s about LISTENING to your body and learning about beautiful beautiful you.
+It’s about LISTENING to your body and learning about beautiful you.
 It’s a loving non-judgemental moving meditation.
-Sometimes I even kiss my legs in forward bends.
+Sometimes I even kiss my legs in forwarding bends.
 Isn’t it great having legs?
 So it doesn’t matter how wide your hips open, find your edge and then stop.
 Do not force, just surrender and find the softness within you.
-Be kind to you.
-Sometimes during hip openers you can feel the urge to cry.
+Be kind to yourself.
+Sometimes during hip openers, you can feel the urge to cry.
 Let go and let it happen.

 Here are some sample opening and closing meditations, and some hip opening asanas.
 Soon I will post a full lesson and an audio of a meditation for you all.
-Best thing about this, you can practice all of this at home.
-You could even practice in your pyjamas… or wearing nothing….
-You literally need nothing to meditate except you.
+The best thing about this, is you can practice all of this at home.
+You could even practice in your pajamas… or wear nothing….
+You literally need nothing to meditate on except you.
 Perfect, whole and complete you.
 Win win win win win win.

 Lay on your back and come into supta baddha konasana (reclining bound angle).
 Set your intention for your practice.
-What do you want to release.
+What do you want to release?
 For example, for me, I regularly focus on releasing my inner critic.
-Frequently I set un-attainable expectations for myself instead of accepting myself the way I am.
-I have a tendency to think what I am right now is not good enough.
+Frequently I set unattainable expectations for myself instead of accepting myself the way I am.
+I have a tendency to think about what I am doing right now is not good enough.
 This is NOT true.
-We are all good enough right NOW, actually we are even better than that.
-Therefore my intention of this practice is to release this habit.
+We are all good enough right NOW, actually, we are even better than that.
+Therefore my intention in this practice is to release this habit.

-Picture when this habit/ emotions/ thing has affected you.
+Picture when this habit or emotional thing has affected you.
 Remember a time it made you unhappy.
-Now remember that you CAN let it go.
+Now, remember that you CAN let it go.
 Feel yourself letting go.
 Really feel the release.
 Imagine yourself without it.
 Feel how free you are, how much lighter you feel.
 As you inhale think “let”, and as you exhale think “go”.
 Take a few long slow deep breaths.

-Now we are ready for our practise.
+Now we are ready for our practice.
 Remember your intention and the feeling of letting go during the asanas.

 Example Hip Openers